 Fancy a walking holiday?
 Get the right kit and some inspiration…

 Feel like getting out and about this weekend?
-A great way to kill time, have fun while you’re doing it and beat the crowds is going for a walk in the countryside.
-Plus, you’re getting fit too- result!
+Going for a walk in the countryside is a great way to kill time, have fun and beat the crowds.
+Plus, you’re getting fit while you're doing it- result!

 With that in mind, we’ve rounded up a few routes to try.
 And we’ve chosen a load of tech to make your walk a super one, no matter where your feet take you.